olmallet81/GALGO-2.0/README.md

 ## Member functions (public)
    - *run()* for running the genetic algorithm
    - *result()* for getting the population best chromosome

+NB: in the previous version the user had access to the parameter(s) lower bound, upper bound and initial set, they are now private inside *GeneticAlgorithm* class as these values are set when declaring an object using the *Parameter* class.
+They can be modified at any time once the parameter(s) declared as they are contained inside a public vector.

 # Example